Interested in moving to Germany? Here’s what you need to know:

 - Maternity leave is typically for six weeks before the expected birth date and eight weeks after birth.
 While maternity leave is paid, there is also an option to do “parent time.”
 New parents (both men and women) have the right to go on an up to three year leave to care for their new born child or children.
 As a rule, Germans take one year off after the birth of a child.

 - The regular working time is 48 hours per week.
 Depending on the industry, there may be exceptions to this.
-Full time workers are entitled to a one hour lunch break, and two breaks of half an hour.
+Full time workers are entitled to a one hour lunch break, and two breaks of 30 minutes each.
 Women are not allowed to work past midnight in factories.
 There is no work on Sundays.

 - Germany is clean.
 The country is very conscious of ecological issues, and all waste is recycled.

 - It is a beautiful place, with beautiful natural scenery and resplendent gardens.

 - There is nothing like German beer.
 It is still brewed according to the old traditions, and ingredients are kept pure (with nothing unnecessary added).